digitalvortex/sample_php_code/README.md

 - **SetKey Utility**: A utility script for generating a sodium key for the user to manually save to the `.env` file.
 - **Interfaces**: Interfaces are being added to enforce standard methods and promote consistency across the codebase.

+## Warning

+**Any pull requests that contain Composer third-party libraries will be rejected.** The aim of this project is to use raw PHP to create this framework, avoiding external dependencies to focus on understanding the core functionalities of PHP and MVC architecture.

 ## Progress

 ### Implemented Components